If MYSTICAL LAND OF MYRRH were a poem, I would likely finish it in a few hours … or a few weeks.

 The grand Goddesses played a fiery game of jacks, each tossing an apron full of iridescent bluewhiteyelloworange jacks across the pathway of the sky.
 The Milky Way sometimes glowed so brightly that I could read by its light, mesmerized by the miracle dancing overhead.
 Tonight the stars skipped between the clouds.

 So what was I doing kneeling there in a muddy puddle, the rain obliterating any trace of the tears that tumbled down my face.

 And I knew what I had to do.
 I had to tell the story of Somalia as I knew it, with all the warts and rainbows that I experienced.
 That was all I knew.
 It was real, and the story had to be told.

-The story is so incredibly unique.
+The story is unique.
 I was a lesbian in a strict Moslem country.
 I was a Peace Corps Volunteer when lesbians were “de-selected” from the Peace Corps.
 I was in Somalia as tensions grew just prior to the major elections of 1969 that set off the civil war that engulfed all of Somalia.
 I was there as an eager young adventurer, oblivious to the very real dangers that lurked behind so many bushes.

 So a few months ago I set everything else aside to work on what is certainly the most important piece of writing in my entire career.

 Education: Master of Library Science.

 Primary Employment: I served as a research and children’s librarian for ten years, and as a research/writing specialist in venture capital for nearly twenty years.

 About fifteen years ago I began my first online business, a website on how to write business plans.
 I rapidly grew into becoming a personal coach, helping hundreds of entrepreneurs develop successful businesses themselves.